Fast growth in Folner sets for Thompson's group F: Notation and background

 \section{Notation and background}

 I will use \cite{CFP} as a general reference for Thompson's group $F$, although the reader is warned that the notation in the present paper will differ somewhat from that of \cite{CFP}.
 Let $\Tcal$ denote the collection of all \emph{finite rooted binary trees}.
-For concreteness, we will view elements $T$ of $\Tcal$ as finite sets of binary sequences which have the following property: \begin{itemize}

-\item For infinite binary sequence $x$, there is a unique element of $T$ which is an initial part of $x$.

-\end{itemize} Thus an element $T$ of $\Tcal$ is a record of the addresses of the leaves of the tree which it represents.
+For concreteness, we will view elements $T$ of $\Tcal$ as finite sets of binary sequences which have the following property: for every infinite binary sequence $x$, there is a unique element of $T$ which is an initial part of $x$.
+Thus an element $T$ of $\Tcal$ is a record of the addresses of the leaves of the tree which it represents.
 The \emph{trivial tree} is the set which consists only of the sequence of length $0$.

 The collection of finite binary sequences is equipped with the operation of concatenation (denoted $u \tie v$), the partial order $\subseteq$ of extension (defined by $u \subseteq u \tie v$), and the lexicographic order (denoted $u <_\lex v$).
-Note that \emph{$u$ extends $v$} includes the possibility that $u = v$. $\Seq{}$ will be used to denote the sequence of length $0$. $\Tcal$ can also be characterized as being those finite sets $T$ of binary sequences such that: \begin{itemize}
+Note that \emph{$u$ extends $v$} includes the possibility that $u = v$.
+I will use $\Seq{}$ to denote the sequence of length $0$. $\Tcal$ can also be characterized as being those finite sets $T$ of binary sequences such that: \begin{itemize}

 \item no element of $T$ is an initial part of another element of $T$ and

 \item if $u$ is a binary sequence, then $u \tie \seq{0}$ has an extension in $T$ if and only if $u \tie \seq{1}$ has an extension in $T$.